errrgiorgione/mitm-dns_poisoning-tool/README.md

 > [!IMPORTANT]
 > As mentioned earlier, this mode runs a `nslookup` command.
 That and the way the script formats the output to found the device's name, may cause problems on MacOS or Linux-based operating systems.

+> [!IMPORTANT]
+> It's important you make sure the `NSLOOKUP_OUTPUT_NAME_LABEL` constant value is set in the same language of your device, otherwise the script will fail to show the devices' name and `Failed to format ouput` will be shown.

 ## Run a Man In The Middle attack

 The following picture shows a basic example to run a Man In The Middle attack using this tool.